Maxon-Computer/Cinema-4D-Python-R25-Symbols-Finder/README.md

 # R25-Python-Deprecated-Symbols-Finder

+> :warning: This an archived legacy repository which is not actively maintained.

-Utility tool aimed to find all Python symbols being deprecated in R25.
+Provides a utility tool aimed at finding all Python symbols which have been deprecated in R25.

 ## Introduction

 With Cinema 4D R25, around 1000 symbols were deprecated in Python.
 However rest assured, R25 is not going to be a hard break, and deprecated symbols will keep working for at least a year.
 Manually looking to a list of 1000 symbols within your files can be difficult, this is why we created this tool.

-## Requierement
+## Requirement

 This plugin is released as it is and supports only R25.
-If you think there is an important missing feature or a bug please report to us at [Plugin Café support forum](https://plugincafe.maxon.net/).
-It's not in Maxon's priorities to maintains this tool.
+If you think there is an important missing feature or a bug please report to us at [developers.maxon.net](https://developers.maxon.net/).
+It is not in Maxon's priorities to maintains this tool.

 ## Installation